ʿApiru: Habiru and the biblical Hebrews

 Since the discovery of the 2nd millennium BCE inscriptions mentioning the Habiru, there have been many theories linking these to the Hebrews of the Bible.
 Most of these theories were based on the supposed etymological link and were widely denied based on the Egyptian sources and later following the Ugaritic and Hittite discoveries.
 There are two main barriers, linguistic and group identity.

 Some scholars, Anson Rainey and R. Steven Notley among them, deny any linguistic relationship between Ḫabiru and Hebrew, or at most admit only "a bare possibility".
 But this view remains short of academic consensus.
 Philologically, argued Moshe Greenberg, Apiru and Hebrew though not transparently related are not irreconcilable.
 Nadav Na’aman had no doubt that the term "Hebrew" was derived from "Habiru".
 The Christian priestly scholars, such as Manfred Weippert, Henri Cazelles and Oswald Loretz, are the least ready to give up the relation between Apiru and Hebrew.
 For them the linguistic equation between Apiru and Hebrew is easy and comfortable.
 Loretz, however, admits the etymological possibility despite denying all equations between Apiru and Hebrew.

 Regarding the identity, the academic consensus is well established that Apiru and Hebrews represent two different groups.
 The Biblical Hebrews are an ethnic group while Apiru were a much wider multi-ethnic group distinguished by social status.
-The morphological pattern of the word ʿApiru is, as mentioned above, qatilu, which point a status, as opposed to the morphological pattern of the ethnonym עִבְרִי (Hebrew) which is based on nisba (like מִצְרִי – Egyptian).
+The morphological pattern of the word ʿApiru is, as mentioned above, qatilu, which points to a status, as opposed to the morphological pattern of the ethnonym עִבְרִי (Hebrew) which is based on nisba (like מִצְרִי – Egyptian).
 Moreover, Meredith Kline finds that Apiru were not even Semitic peoples.

 The matter was complicated when, in the light of the research on the Apiru, scholars examined the context of Hebrews in the Bible.
 The new analysis indicated a group broader than the Israelites and more associated with the Apiru, best seen in 1 Samuel 13, 14.
 Na’aman and Yoel Bin-Nun point out that "Hebrew" is typically used to describe "Israelites in exceptional circumstances", in particular, wandering, oppressed or enslaved Israelites struggling for liberation.
 Na’aman finds that all biblical references to the "Hebrews" reflect some traits borrowed from the image of the second millennium Apiru.
 Greenberg confirms that Hebrew is an archaic term predating Israelites.
 Professor Albert D. Friedberg concurs, arguing that Apiru refers to a social class found in every ancient Near Eastern society but in the texts that describe the early periods of the Patriarchs and the Exodus term Hebrew refers to a broad group of people in the Levant (like the Apiru), among whom the Israelites were a part.